marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-controlling-objective-c-and-objective-c++-dialects.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: compiler options, Objective-C and Objective-C++, Objective-C and Objective-C++ options, command-line, options, Objective-C and Objective-C++

 .. _objective-c-and-objective-c++-dialect-options:

-.. index:: compiler options, Objective-C and Objective-C++

-.. index:: Objective-C and Objective-C++ options, command-line

-.. index:: options, Objective-C and Objective-C++

 Options Controlling Objective-C and Objective-C++ Dialects
 **********************************************************